lamelameo/ScrollToTop-Firefox-for-Android-Extension/README.md

 # ScrollToTop Firefox for Android Extension
-A browser extension intended for the Firefox for Android browser for mobile devices.
-Will work on Mozilla on desktop, but may not be compatible with other browsers.
+A browser extension intended for the ***Firefox for Android*** browser for mobile devices.
+- Should be cross-browser compatible (works for Mozilla on desktop), however may not work for some.
-Injects a content script to add a simple dynamic scroll to top button when the user scrolls on a page.
+- Injects a content script to add a simple dynamic scroll to top button when the user scrolls on a page.
+- Button appears at the bottom/middle of the screen during scrolling if the element is scrolled below a threshold.
-The button appears upon scroll and will hide itself after 1 second if the user does not scroll again.
+- Button will hide itself after 1 second if no more scrolling occurs or the page is scrolled above the threshold again.
+- The scrolling will apply to whichever element was last scrolled, see below for an example with Google Images.

 Download and install the extension manually following these [instructions](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/).
 Or wait for a release on the Mozilla Extensions page: https://addons.mozilla.org/en-US/android/